About 10% of people who are struck by lightning die because the heart stops beating and breathing stops.

 High winds, rain, and clouds may mean that a thunderstorm is imminent.
 By the time thunder is heard, the observers are already in danger and should be seeking safe shelter, such as a large habitable building or a fully enclosed metal vehicle (for example, a car, van, or truck) with the windows closed.
 Sheltering in a small open structure, such as a gazebo, is not safe.
 It is not safe to resume outdoor activities until 30 minutes after the last sound of thunder is heard or lightning is seen.

 To prevent lightning injuries when indoors, people should avoid contact with plumbing or electrical wiring or using any hard-wired device, including a telephone, computer, video game console, or headsets attached by a cable to a sound system.
 Being away from windows and doors increases safety, as does turning off and unplugging electrical equipment before the thunderstorm arrives.
-Cellular telephones, tablet and laptop computers, and MP3 players are safe when used with battery power only because they do not attract lightning.
+Cellular telephones, tablet and laptop computers, and music players are safe when used with battery power only, because they do not attract lightning.

 Burns and other injuries are treated as needed.
 If resuscitation efforts are not successful within the first 20 minutes, they are unlikely to be, so resuscitation efforts are then stopped.

 The following is an English-language resource that may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.